 A great employee recognition program does more than reward — it transforms.
 It turns “just a job” into a place where people actually want to show up and do their best work.
-And here’s the kicker: recognition also gives you real insights that can drive business success.
-In fact, 74% of HR leaders use recognition data to hit performance goals.
-That’s not fluff — that’s fuel for real business results.
+And here’s the kicker: employees recognized weekly are 2.6x more likely to be their most productive selves, according to the 2025 State of Employee Recognition Report.
+That’s proof that recognition isn’t just about feeling good — it’s about fueling performance.

 So, how do you build a program that people actually want to use — one that sparks motivation and delivers impact?
 We’ve got you covered.
 Let’s break it down together.

-Building an employee recognition program isn’t a quick-fix kind of task.
-You need to figure out the kind of company culture you want to cultivate and what you want your employees to take away from it.
+If you’re thinking of building an employee recognition program, you need to figure out the kind of company culture you want to cultivate and what you want your employees to take away from it.
 After all, recognition programs don’t become meaningful overnight.
 It takes thought, structure, and some trial and error.

 But don’t worry, our step-by-step guide can help you get it right from the start: